Ben Jacklet Follows the Sun

 But it didn’t.
 All six of us – a cadre of friends who’ve shared years of outdoor adventures together – made it down, albeit slowly, across the creek and back up a steep, long slog to the Cloud Cap Saddle Campground on the northeast side of Hood where we’d left a car four days and 41 miles earlier.

 It felt fantastic to be back, but also to have been away.
 Four days backpacking on the Timberline Trail had been an immersive escape.
 We saw blue alpine skies and nonstop drizzle.
 We crossed grassy meadows that double as prime ski terrain in the winter.
 Fortuitous planning – we’d started on the north side of the mountain rather than the south – found us indoors at the historic Timberline Lodge for the rainy second night, where we refreshed in the mountainside hot tub and pool, ate pizza and dried out.
-And we picked huckleberries, shared the trail with a stubborn grouse, marveled at the luminescence of Ramona Falls and on and on and on.
+And we picked huckleberries, shared the trail with a stubborn grouse, marveled at the beauty of Ramona Falls and on and on and on.

 We had left behind any troubles and escaped to Mt.
 Hood, if only for a spell.
 It’s something that the mountain provides – an escape.
 A glorious respite from the real world.
 A chance to truly focus on the present and worry not about work or responsibility, troubles or heartbreak; to contemplate instead just how you’re going to cross that next river or how spiritual it is to come upon a luminescent waterfall in the forest and simply sit down in front of it and wonder.